canonical/wordpress-k8s-operator/docs/how-to-guides/initial-configuration.md

 # Initial Configuration\*

-\*This only works when setting up WordPress initially.
+\*This only works when setting up WordPress initially, before database relation setup.
 Changing the value afterwards has no effect.

 By providing configuration value for `initial_settings` at deployment, you can tweak a few WordPress settings.
 For detailed information on configurable parameters, please refer to the